 Access list and PDFs

-- Spreadsheet - Excel file lists notebooks available at this time.
+- List of field notebooks available electronically at this time.

-Searches in the Excel file and the National Digital Catalog may be done on notebook number, author, county and any word of interest.
+Searches may be done by notebook number, author, county and any word of interest.
 PDFs also may be requested from the Missouri Geological Survey's sales office by calling 573-368-2100.